harperreed/harper.blog/content/post/climate-books.md

 ---
-title: "Harper's Climate fiction reading list"
+title: "Harper's climate fiction reading list"
 date: 2023-12-18
 draft: false
-description: "Harper's Climate fiction reading list: Read The Deluge"
+description: "Harper's climate fiction reading list: Read The Deluge"
 ---

 A bunch of friends have asked for my climate fiction reading list.
 Here it is: